spectrum-spark/covid_singlestrain_scenarios/README.md

 Copy the contact matrices into this folder.

+## 2. Main paper results

+Run:

+`make -f makefile.main`

-## 2. Simulations with BA1/2 first wave and BA1/2 second wave
+### A. Simulations with BA1/2 first wave and BA1/2 second wave

-## 3. Simulations with BA1/2 first wave and BA4/5-like second wave
+### B. Simulations with BA1/2 first wave and BA4/5-like second wave

+## 3. Supplementary materials

-## 4. Simulations with BA1/2 first wave and BA1/2 second wave with a worse vaccine
+### A. Simulations with BA1/2 first wave and BA1/2 second wave with a worse vaccine

+Run:

+`make -f makefile.worsevaccine`